RetroDECK/ES-DE/USERGUIDE.md

 **Filter**

 Criteria for what games to include in the scraping.
-It can be set to 'All games', 'Favorite games', 'No metadata', 'No game image', 'No game video' or 'Folders only'.
+It can be set to _All games, Favorite games, No metadata, No game image, No game video_ or _Folders only_.

 **Systems**